Table of Contents

 - Initial Review – You are considered to be meeting SAP during your first KSU term.

-- End of Every Semester Review- Your SAP status is calculated at the end of each semester, after grades are posted to your academic history by the Office of the Registrar.
+- End of Every Semester Review- Your SAP status is calculated at the end of each semester, after grades are posted to your academic history by the Registrar's Office.

 What happens when you do not meet the requirements?

 - You are no longer eligible for financial aid – including work study, loans, grants or scholarships.
-If you're on a Warning Status – eligibility may continue (note below).
+If you're on a Warning Status – eligibility may continue.

 - Because you do not qualify for financial aid, you must pay your tuition and fees by the payment deadline or your registration will be cancelled by the Bursar’s Office.